RubixML/ML/CONTRIBUTING.md

 ### Pull Request Checklist
 Here are a few things to check off before sending in a pull request ...

-- The change provides high value to Rubix ML engineers
-- The change does not introduce unnecessary complexity
 - Your changes pass [static analysis](#static-analysis)
 - All [unit tests](#unit-testing) pass
 - Your changes are consistent with our [coding style](#coding-style)